stas1405/frontend-nanodegree-arcade-game/README.md

 To control the character we are using arrows keys.
 Androids running on the road, trying to catch our zombie.
 If zombie pick up the food, amount of enemies increases by 1.

+To improve functionality it possible to implement life count.